antononcube/MathematicaForPrediction/MarkdownDocuments/Classification-and-Association-Rules-for-Census-Income-Data.md

 (The census income data set is also used in the description of the R package “arules”, \[[7](https://cran.r-project.org/web/packages/arules/vignettes/arules.pdf)\].)

-In the census data every record represents a person with 14 attributes, the last element of a record is one of the labels `{“>=50K”,”<50K”}`.
-The relationships between the categorical variables in that data set was described in my previous blog post, “Mosaic plots for data visualization”.
+In the census data every record represents a person with 14 attributes, the last element of a record is one of the labels \{“>=50K”,”<50K”\}.
+The relationships between the categorical variables in that data set was described in my blog post, “Mosaic plots for data visualization”, \[[13](https://mathematicaforprediction.wordpress.com/2014/03/17/mosaic-plots-for-data-visualization/)\].

 For this data the questions I am most interested in are the following.